Bylaws of the

 shall be decided by an additional ballot(s) listing only those persons tied.

-Meeting.
 The Secretary may serve an unlimited number of terms.

-Nominations for Secretary.
-Nominees for
+(b) Nominations for Secretary.

-prior to the Annual Fall Meeting.
+to the Annual Spring Meeting.
+All

-Meeting so that the nominee's name may be included on the Meeting agenda.
-It is the responsibility of the nominating
+Spring Meeting so that the nominee's name may be included on the Meeting

-submits.
+he/she submits.
 Each Member may make only one nomination, and may not nominate

 himself/herself.